The Deep Dive, Getting to the Bottom of Daylight Saving Time

 —

 perhaps nice places avoided because their mornings were made less attractive than in the majority of the nation.
-It is striking when studying the U.S. News & World Report’s 2024 Healthiest Communities list (when using a metric that equally values equity, vitality, and overall rank) how many nice, unrecognized midwestern counties percolate to the top.
+It is striking when studying the U.S. News & World Report’s 2024 Healthiest Communities list (with a metric that equally values equity, vitality, and overall rank) how many nice, unrecognized midwestern counties percolate to the top.

 Entire regions are harmed by the fiction that manipulating DST and time zones far from their natural conditions is beneficial when, in fact, the data shows that the economic impact is devastating.